 Dogs are NOT allowed in the Centre buildings (except the barn), where they must be tethered or kept in a suitable enclosure.
 Please keep your dog(s) on a leash around the Centre, and ensure that you clean up after them.

-A large kennel is available near the car park (see image), where your dog may reside if required, and there is also a collapsible cage available for use inside the barn.
+A larger shed/kennel can be made available near the car park, and there is also a collapsible cage available for use inside the barn.
 Please consult the Warden if you wish to bring your own cage/kennel, which you may also be able to erect in the barn.

 Like most hostels, we expect users to leave the Centre at least as clean as when they arrived.
 You should set your own cleaning rota, but to avoid duplication there are some cards in the kitchen which may be handed round, with notes relating to the cleaning of the various areas.